-Sydney is one of Australia’s most popular cities – in fact, it is one of the most visited cities in the country, and both foreigners and Australians visit the location every once in a while.
-It gets pretty crowded and full, especially during summertime – where you can see people lounging along the shore of Bondi Beach under the golden sun.
+Sydney is one of Australia’s most popular cities.
+It’s crowded, especially in summer. where you can see people lounging along the shore of Bondi Beach under the golden sun.

-While the Opera House is definitely a sight that you must see and take a picture of when visiting the city, there are a lot of underrated areas that you must explore in Sydney.
+While the Opera House is a must-see, there are a lot of underrated areas that you can explore in Sydney.
 Here are some of them:

 King’s Cross’ Hidden Half